finvernizzi/mplane_components/README.md

 #Components
 After installation you will find three different components installed:
-    . supervisor
+    - supervisor
-    . client
+    - client
-    . pinger
+    - pinger

 ##Supervisor

 This is a working example of an mPlane supervisor.
-Yo change configuration edit the supervisor.json file.
+In order to change the configuration edit the supervisor.json file.
 This an example of working config

 ```json